dasoldasol/dasoldasol.github.io/_posts/IAM.md

 - universal : global (region xx)
 - **group** : job function, policy (NO permissions when first created)
 - **access key** : pragrammic access, not the same as a password, view just once
+- **policy** : document that provides a formal statement of one or more permissions.
 - **role** : policy + policy
 - password : customize password rotation policy
 - **STS(Security Token Service)** - temporary security credentials